-So it’s been a while & four weeks since I’ve flown back from Lisbon now, not particularly happy about that!
-To be honest, I never really had Lisbon on my bucket list – but it is definitely one to add, there is so much to see & this blog post is going to be a complete bumper guide to Lisbon!
+It’s been a minute and now four weeks since I’ve flown back from a short break in Lisbon – not particularly happy about it!
+To be honest, Lisbon was never really on my bucket list, but it is now up there on the list of my top European cities.
+I hope you’re ready, this blog post will be a bumper guide for a short break in Lisbon!

 Castle St Jorge – this can be seen from pretty much everywhere in the centre of Lisbon & even if there is a pretty long queue when you arrive, it is worth visiting.
 It’s about €5 (student ticket) to enter the grounds, with eleven towers to the castle there is plenty to explore.
 You’ve also got an incredible view of the city, as it is located on the summit of São Jorge hill.